BhavyeMathur/goopylib-v1/README.md

 There are probably still a lot of bugs in the release version, but I moved onto Version 1.1 because I started working on a Sound Engine for goopylib which I want to be part of 1.1

+#### 1.1.43-alpha6 3rd-4th September 2020

+* Fixed `destroy()` function with Buttons
+* Fixed bug with the Button's `move()` functions not working properly due to bug with the anchor being moved twice
+* Added more getter functions to the Entry & MultilineEntry classes
+* Added more setter functions to the MultilineEntry class

+* Fixed bug with Checkbox state changing not undrawing the previous state properly
+* Fixed more bugs with the Checkbox not undrawing when changing sate when using non-button states
+* You can now bind the state of a Checkbox to the state of another

+* Fixed the state argument in Checkboxes which was setting its state to the opposite state of the one inputted
+* Added a setter & getter function for text inside a multiline entry

 #### 1.1.35-alpha5 1st-2nd September 2020

 * Fixed AttributeError in the _BBox `set_resizable()` function because of using the `append()` function on a set,